Olivia '24

 Describe your Syracuse experience in a couple of sentences.

 An incredibly rewarding experience.
-By no degree has it been easy, but I’ve learned so much in my time here, as well as meeting people I will know for the rest of my lifetime.
+By no degree has it been easy, but I have learned so much in my time here, as well as meeting people I will know for the rest of my lifetime.

 How has being a student-athlete prepared you for your future after Syracuse?

-It’s allowed me to have incredible time management skills, as well as giving me a competitive edge that I will use to put my best foot forward in every situation I’m in.
-Im better at dealing with failure, as well as more adaptable to adversity.
+It has allowed me to have incredible time management skills, as well as giving me a competitive edge that I will use to put my best foot forward in every situation I’m in.
+I'm better at dealing with failure, as well as more adaptable to adversity.

 What are your plans after graduation?